-The changes witnessed by the business due to change in the political scenario depicts the actual terms of change in actual terms.
-Every Management of the business has its own budget figures and estimates of its cash flow scenario.
+The changes witnessed by the business due to change in the political scenario depicts the actual terms of growth in real terms.
+Every Management of the business has its budget figures and estimates of its cash flow scenario.

 Political Risk Insurance

-However, in many cases, the company does not guarantee the aforesaid compensation in case of the loss.
+However, in many cases, the company does not guarantee the compensation described above in the loss.
 In these cases, the terms and conditions needed to match.